adjust/unity_sdk/README.md

 HTTP requests in order to send them in one batch every minute.
 You can enable event buffering by ticking the box for `Event Buffering`.

-If you want to use the values located in the Unity editor at the start of the scene, tick the box `Start On Awake`.
-If you wish to launch the adjust SDK at another time leave the box unticked and call the method `Adjust.appDidLaunch` with the respective parameters.
+If you don't want to start the adjust SDK at the `Awake` event of the game, untick the box `Start On Awake`.
+Call the method `Adjust.appDidLaunch` with the respective parameters to start the adjust SDK instead.

-For an example of scene with a button menu with these options, open the scente located at `Assets/ExampleGUI/ExampleGUI.unity`.
+For an example of scene with of a button menu with these options and others, open the example scene located at `Assets/ExampleGUI/ExampleGUI.unity`.
 The source for this scene is located at `Assets/ExampleGUI/ExampleGUI.cs`.

 ## Additional features